SaarimKhan789/SaarimKhan789/README.md

 # 💫 About Me:
 # Hi I am Saarim Khan
+👋 Hi there!
+I'm Saarim Khan
-🔭 I’m currently pursuing an M.Tech in Computer Science and Engineering at IIIT Delhi<br>👯 I’m looking to collaborate on innovative and impactful projects<br>🌱 I’m currently learning React and modern frontend development practices<br>💬 Ask me about full-stack development, NLP, or open-source contributions<br>⚡ Fun fact: I love debugging complex issues—it’s like solving a mystery puzzle!
+🔭 I’m currently pursuing M.Tech in Computer Science and Engineering at IIIT Delhi 👨‍💻 Previously worked at Accenture as an Associate Software Engineer (MERN Stack) 📚 I’m passionate about full-stack web development, machine learning, and building meaningful tech solutions 🌱 Currently exploring React, TailwindCSS, and Flask for dynamic web apps 👯 I’m looking to collaborate on impactful open-source projects and research-driven prototypes 💬 Ask me about web development, backend APIs, MERN stack, or NLP applications ⚡ Fun fact: I love optimizing and re-architecting projects to make them 10x smoother and faster!

 ## 🌐 Socials: